JamesMatchett/personalization-sdk-net/README.md

 ### Example – use in ASP.NET MVC applications

-The following example shows how you can use the Personalization API in an ASP.NET MVC application to find out if the current visitor belongs to a *Potential job candidates* segment.
+The following example shows how you can use the Personalization API in an ASP.NET MVC application to find out which segments the current visitor belongs to.
+This information can then be used to personalize content shown to the visitor.

 ```C#
 using System.Threading.Tasks;